Buhari commiserates with Abacha family over death of Abdullahi

-President Muhammadu Buhari has extended heartfelt condolences to the former First Lady, Marayam Abacha, and their family on the death of their son, Abdullahi.
+President Muhammadu Buhari has extended heartfelt condolences to a former First Lady, Maryam Abacha, and family on the death of their son, Abdullahi.

+The president made his feelings known in a statement by his media aide, Malam Garba Shehu, on Saturday in Abuja.

-He prayed for the repose of the soul of the deceased and comfort for those who mourn.
+The president prayed for the repose of the soul of the deceased and comfort for those who mourned.
+(NAN)

 Disclaimer